sadafgulshad1/HIPE/README.md

 }
 ```
 ## Acknowledgements
-* We used baseline ResNet-3D code from [3D ResNets for Action Recognition](https://github.com/kenshohara/3D-ResNets-PyTorch).
+* We adapted the baseline ResNet-3D code from [3D ResNets for Action Recognition](https://github.com/kenshohara/3D-ResNets-PyTorch).
-* We used Hyperbolic embeddings code from [Hyperbolic Action Recognition](https://github.com/Tenglon/hyperbolic_action).
+* We adapted the hyperbolic embeddings code from [Hyperbolic Action Recognition](https://github.com/Tenglon/hyperbolic_action).